2022 New Year Honours

-The 2022 New Year Honours are appointments by some of the 15 Commonwealth realms to various orders and honours to recognise and reward good works by citizens of those countries.
-The New Year Honours are awarded as part of the New Year celebrations at the start of January and those for 2022 were announced on 31 December 2021.
+The 2022 New Year Honours comprised appointments by several of the 15 Commonwealth realms to various orders and honours in recognition of outstanding contributions and public service by their citizens.
+Announced on 31 December 2021, the honours formed part of the annual New Year celebrations, marking the beginning of January.

-These were the final New Year's Honours awarded by Queen Elizabeth II.
-She died nine months later on 8 September 2022 at Balmoral Castle in Scotland, after celebrating her Platinum Jubilee in June 2022, ending her 70 year reign.
+These honours were the final New Year appointments issued by Queen Elizabeth II.
+The Queen died nine months later, on 8 September 2022, at Balmoral Castle in Scotland, following the celebration of her Platinum Jubilee in June 2022, which marked the 70th year of her reign.

-The recipients of honours are displayed as they were styled before their new honour and arranged by the country whose ministers advised Elizabeth II on the appointments, then by the honour and by the honour's grade (i.e. Knight/Dame Grand Cross, Knight/Dame Commander etc.), and then by divisions (i.e. Civil, Diplomatic, and Military), as appropriate.
+Recipients are listed according to the style they held prior to receiving their new honour.
+The list is arranged by the advising country, followed by the specific order or honour and its grade (such as Knight/Dame Grand Cross, Knight/Dame Commander, etc.), and then by division, including Civil, Diplomatic, and Military, where applicable.

 United Kingdom

-Below are the individuals appointed by Elizabeth II in her right as Queen of the United Kingdom with honours within her own gift and with the advice of the Government for other honours.
+Below are the individuals appointed by Elizabeth II in her right as Queen of the United Kingdom with honours within her own gift and with the advice of the government for other honours.